Raúl Pérez (boxer)

 Raúl Ruiz Pérez (born 14 February 1967) is a Mexican former professional boxer who competed between 1984 and 2000.
-He is a world champion in two weight classes, having held the WBC bantamweight title from 1988 to 1991 and the WBA super bantamweight title from 1991 to 1992.
+He is a world champion in two weight classes, having held the World Boxing Council (WBC) bantamweight title from 1988 to 1991 and the World Boxing Association (WBA) super bantamweight title from 1991 to 1992.

 Professional career

 Known as "Jibaro", Perez turned pro in 1984 with a knockout victory over Jose Alvarado.
 Before challenging for a world title, he accumulated a record of 61-6-3, with victories over former champion Prudencio Cardona and future champions Gaby Canizales and Wilfredo Vazquez.
 He lost to Vazquez in a rematch.

 WBC bantamweight title

 In 1988, Pérez defeated Miguel Lora for the WBC bantamweight title in an extremely bloody fight in which both fighters were cut.
 He defended the title six times against capable challengers Lucio Omar Lopez, Cardenio Ulloa, Diego Avila, Gerardo Martinez, Jose Valdez, Candelario Carmona, and Gaby Canizales in a rematch.
 In 1991, he lost his title to Greg Richardson by decision.